brianhill/cosmology/daily_schedule-term_5.md

 ### Week 11 &mdash; Black-Body Radiation &mdash; Conservation of Momentum in the FRW Metric &mdash; Luminosity and The Magnitude System

 * Preparation for Monday, Apr.
 3 &mdash; Go back and study everything you have in both of the textbooks we are using on the Principle of Maximal Aging and my handout where I derived the [Conservation of Map Energy](./resources/ConservationOfMapEnergy.pdf) from the Principle of Maximal Aging &mdash; There is a small but significant mistake in Box 4 on TWB p.
 14-13 &mdash; Find it and then understand the rest of the formulae in the box &mdash; Use everything you've learned to understand the rest of Section 14.5 (through p.
 14-16) &mdash; The stones are now galaxies! &mdash; TWB are trying to find things that are true about the motion of galaxies through a uniform universe described by the FRW metric
 * Preparation for Thursday, Apr.
-6 &mdash; Study TWB Section 14.6 &mdash; Study the [Leavitt-Pickering Period-Luminosity](./resources/LeavittPickering25Variables.pdf) paper &mdash; Do [Problem Set 10](./assignments/Assignment10.pdf)
+6 &mdash; Study TWB Section 14.6 &mdash; Study the [Leavitt-Pickering Period-Luminosity](./resources/LeavittPickering25Variables.pdf) paper and [Hubble's 1929 paper](./resources/Hubbles1929Paper.pdf) &mdash; Do [Problem Set 10](./assignments/Assignment10.pdf)

 ### Week 12 (Apr.
 9-15)

 * Preparation for Monday, Apr.
 10 &mdash; Finish studying Chapter 14 of TWB
+* Monday, Apr.
+10 &mdash; We re-derived the redshift formula from Special Relativity, which TWB have as Eq.
+47 on p.
+14-21 &mdash; I derived Eq.
+60 on p.
+14-24 which relates [Hubble's Law and the FRW Metric](./resources/HubblesLawAndTheFRWMetric.pdf) &mdash; In short, H = dR/dt / R
+* Preparation for Thursday, Apr.
+13 &mdash; Complete your study of pp. 14-22 and 14-23 (especially Box 6 on the luminosity distance) &mdash; Study TWB Sections 15.1 and 15.2

 ### Week 13 (Apr.
 16-22)